 Instead, most companies make changes after a recession has hit them.
 This delay limits their choices.
 This limitation forces companies to make rash decisions in response to worsening conditions.
 These decisions can have long-lasting negative consequences.

-This article covers 10 things you can do do prepare your business for a recession.
-These are actions that will help your business, regardless of how the economy is doing.
+This article covers 13 things you can do to prepare your business for a recession.
+These actions will help your business regardless of how the economy is doing.
 But they will also protect your company when a recession strikes.

 More importantly, you will be better prepared to take advantage of any opportunities that emerge during, or after, the recession.
-This preparation will put you ahead of competitors.
+This preparation will position you ahead of competitors.

 1. Manage invoicing and collections properly